-Table of contents
+Table of Contents

 Coconut aminos and liquid aminos have different flavor profiles.
 The flavors are not dramatically different, but they do contrast in a couple of noticeable ways.
-The most popular brand of coconut aminos seasoning sauce has considerably less sodium with 300 mg per 15mL compared to the 960 mg that you would get from an equivalent serving of liquid aminos.
+The most popular brand of coconut aminos has considerably less sodium with 300 mg per 15mL compared to the 960 mg that you would get from an equivalent serving of liquid aminos.
 The result is that liquid aminos sauce is much saltier than coconut aminos.

 The lower level of salt in coconut aminos makes it less likely to cause the health problems that come with an excessively salty diet.
 Too much salt can cause a range of health problems including high blood pressure, heart disease and certain kinds of cancer.

-Coconut aminos may be harder to find and more expensive than liquid aminos.
+And lastly, coconut aminos may be harder to find and more expensive than liquid aminos.

 If your recipe calls for one, can you use the other?

-Coconut aminos sauce can work as a substitute for liquid aminos, but it won’t be ideal unless your objective is to cut down on sodium.
+Coconut aminos can work as a substitute for liquid aminos, but it won’t be ideal unless your objective is to cut down on sodium.
 The lower salt content means that you will either have to use more of it and make your dish wetter or simply use the same amount and make your dish less salty.
 Keep in mind that the sweetness will be especially noticeable when using it as a condiment at the table, so it may be less desirable for that purpose.

 Liquid aminos can work as a coconut aminos substitute if you want more salt and less liquid in your dish.
 It won’t be a good substitute if you are trying to avoid soy products or if you want to limit your salt intake.

-When should you use coconut aminos, and when should you use liquid aminos?
+When should you use coconut aminos?
+And when should you use liquid aminos?